kristian/ViLocal/README.md

 Any captured attributes are then sent to your local (or remote, heck...)
 MQTT Broker and can be consumed by any home automation software, like Home Assistant.
 ViLocal implements the [MQTT (Device) Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) protocol, to expose any found and / or configured thermostats and climate sensors automatically.
 If configured with the Home Assistant MQTT integration, Home Assistant will automatically pick up all found devices and create sensors / entities for them.

+> [!NOTE]
+> Whilst only certain attributes are being visualized through the device discovery feature, all parameters read from, written to, or reported by your devices will be published via MQTT.
+This includes all hidden / vendor-specific attributes of our Viessmann ViCare devices.

-Currently this mechanism is read-only, meaning you will be able to monitor / get statistics of your thermostats and climate sensors.
+Currently this mechanism is **read-only**, meaning you will be able to monitor / get statistics of your thermostats and climate sensors.
 Changing the thermostat values / valves, e.g. by setting the desired target temperature is not (yet) possible.

 ## Set-Up / Installation